yushchenko/site/content/articles/0002_site_from_scratch_1_the_first_page.md

 It's a powerful mean of generation text in any format including HTML and CSS.
 As you remember, the initial step should be in the right direction, so the first Django's feature I'm going to use is [template inheritance][django-template-inheritance].
-In nutshell, it allows create many pages with the same structure but different content.
+In nutshell, it allows to create many pages with the same structure but different content.

 Let's split page markup in two parts -
 `master.html` that contains doctype and all tags required for well formed html document